 I know what you’re thinking...
 Jenn, I thought you teach all about no or low code page builders!
 HTML and CSS are like a foreign language and scary.

-And I am all about page builders like (my favorite) Elementor and Squarespace, but I also believe having a good basic understanding of these things (we’re talking like kindergarten level here) is super helpful.
+And I am all about using low code platforms like Webflow (my favorite) and Squarespace or even page builders that work with WordPress like Elementor.
+But I also believe having a good basic understanding of what code is actually involved in building a website (we’re talking like kindergarten level here) is super helpful.
+Even if you’re not writing any yourself.

 Before we jump into why I think it’s important, I want to share the best analogy I’ve heard to explain the basics of HTML and CSS.